zorrobyte/eon-neos-builder/README.md

 Usage
 ------

- make setup (first time only)
+ 1. make setup (first time only)
- (cd to /Volumes/android/eon-neos-builder for the commands below) make build-all
+ 2. cd to /Volumes/android/eon-neos-builder
+ 3. make build-all.
+I had to restart this process several times due to errors, but it always seemed to pick up where it left off
- ./builder/flash_oneplus.sh   # change to leeco if appropriate
+ 4. ./builder/flash_oneplus.sh   # change to leeco if appropriate

 Supported Phones
 ------